sideswap-io/sideswap_rust/sideswap_manager/README.md

 # SideSwap Manager

-A self-hosted Rust application for managing Liquid-based cryptocurrency trading via [SideSwap](https://sideswap.io/) infrastructure.
+A self-hosted program for managing liquid bitcoin assets and accessing the [SideSwap](https://sideswap.io/) API.

 This manager: